w3c/wcag3/informative/guidelines/layout/no-obstruction/infinite-scrolling-controllable.md

 <b>Procedure</b>

 For each instance of infinite scrolling:
-1. Open the dialog.
+1. Check that the preceding content includes a mechanism to allow infinite scrolling to be switched off.
-2. Check that the dialog includes a mechanism to allow the dialog to be dismissed.
+2. Check that all content that was available via infinite scrolling is also available without relying on it.

 <b>Expected results</b>
-* #2 is true.
+* #1 and #2 are true.